EavenCS/PortfolioCV.Frontend/README.md

 If you don't have Git, you can use my download guide. <br>
 [Click the link to go to the guide.](https://github.com/EavenCS/HowToDownloadGit)

+Enter this into your VS Code terminal to get the source code.
 ```
 $ git clone https://github.com/EavenCS/PortfolioCV.git
 ```